 - A scholarship letter.
 If you have received a scholarship, you must send a copy of it.

-For more detailed information go to CSNs website or order the application form (5501M).
+For more detailed information go to CSN's website.

 In many cases, the foreign university requires that you can present a passed language test such as TOEFL, if you would like to study in an English speaking country.
 You can get a brochure about TOEFL at the office of international relations.